 After a great deal of soul-searching—and more than one change of heart—he decided to pass on Idol and take the part in Hairspray.
 “At first, I had regrets about not doing American Idol—it’s one of my favorite TV shows,” says Holmes, the winner of the 2012 Syracuse Idol competition.
 “But being in Hairspray was one of the best experiences in my life.
 At Syracuse, I’ve learned that everything happens for a reason—I was meant to stay in school and finish my training.”

-In the spring, Holmes will have the chance to fine-tune his craft as a student in the Tepper Semester, VPA’s rigorous artistic immersion program in the heart of New York City’s theater district.
-With his sights set on a career in music, television, and commercials, the Maryland native has already reached a number of milestones, including performing on BET’s Apollo Live! competition at the famed Apollo Theater in Harlem, launching his YouTube site, AustinHolmesMusic, and signing with Syracuse University Recordings, the University’s student recording label.
-Holmes’s first album, Drive, a mix of pop/hip hop and R&B, is dedicated to his late grandfather, who helped finance his college education.
+In spring 2016, Holmes had the chance to fine-tune his craft as a student in the Tepper Semester, VPA’s rigorous artistic immersion program in the heart of New York City’s theater district.
+With his sights set on a career in music, television, and commercials, the Maryland native has already reached a number of milestones, including performing on BET’s Apollo Live! competition at the famed Apollo Theater in Harlem, launching his YouTube site, AustinHolmesMusic , and signing with Syracuse University Recordings, the University’s student recording label.
+Holmes’s first album, Drive , a mix of pop/hip hop and R&B, is dedicated to his late grandfather, who helped finance his college education.

 If you take advantage of everything SU has to offer, it will set you up for life